-The University Police Department reports violations of law to the appropriate University department and works in collaboration with the state and local police, enforcing the laws of the Commonwealth of Pennsylvania, including laws relative to the possession, use, and sale of alcoholic beverages.
+MUPD reports violations of law to the appropriate University department and works in collaboration with the state and local police, enforcing the laws of the Commonwealth of Pennsylvania, including laws relative to the possession, use, and sale of alcoholic beverages.
 This includes the enforcement of State underage drinking laws and Federal and State drug laws.
-Student violations of the policies and guidelines pertaining to alcohol and drugs specified in the Mercyhurst University Handbook of Student Rights and Responsibilities will result in sanctions appropriate to the degree of the violation.
+Student violations of the policies and guidelines pertaining to alcohol and drugs specified in the Mercyhurst University Student Handbook will result in sanctions appropriate to the degree of the violation.
 Sanctions will increase in severity for repeated violations.
-Student sanctions will include, but are not limited to, points, fines, education, referrals for counseling, community service, probations, residence hall separation, or suspension or expulsion from the University.
+Student sanctions will include, but are not limited to, loss of housing points, fines, education, referrals for counseling, community service, probations, residence hall separation, or suspension or expulsion from the University.